Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 From 200-150ms to 3-1 msec.
 Measured using val time = measureTimeMillis { ...code to measure... }

 TODO:
+    - Save city names(tokens) to data base and load them when no inet
+    - Persistence viewmodel probably could be removed
-    - Turn toolbar message yellow for local forecast
+    - Turn toolbar message yellow for local forecast and cities responses
     - Replace LiveDatas with UIStates
     - Move AbstractViewModel and other viewmodels's showError's references to views to Fragments
     - Implement WorkManager for it could download weather forecast data periodically, say 30min.